José Ramón Machado Ventura: After the Cuban Revolution

 Following the revolutionaries' victory on 1 January 1959, he was appointed the director of medical services in Havana and later served as the national Minister of Health from 1960 to 1967, during which time he was responsible for the development of the country's health sector.
 In January 1968, reportedly in the aftermath of a personal conflict with Fidel Castro over the running of the health sector, he was appointed to serve as the Politburo's delegate in the province of Matanzas.
 He remained in Matanzas until mid-1971; his administration of the province's economy and health sector was successful, particularly in terms of crop outputs, public transport and reduced infant mortality.
 Upon leaving Matanzas in 1971, he was appointed first secretary of the Cuban Communist Party in the province of Havana and was elected to the Politburo in December 1975.

-He is a member of the National Assembly of People's Power, representing the municipality of Guantánamo.
+Machado is a member of the National Assembly of People's Power, representing the municipality of Guantánamo.
 In 2006, he became responsible for overseeing Cuba's international education programs.

-José Ramón Machado has been described as "a hardline communist ideologue and old guard revolutionary."
+Machado has been described as "a hardline communist ideologue and old guard revolutionary."

-On 10 January 2007, he represented Cuba at the inauguration of Nicaraguan President Daniel Ortega.
+On 10 January 2007, Machado represented Cuba at the inauguration of Nicaraguan President Daniel Ortega.

 Machado was elected by the National Assembly of People's Power as First Vice-President of the Council of State on 24 February 2008, at the same time as Raúl Castro's election as President.

 On 19 April 2021, Machado retired from the Politburo of the Communist Party of Cuba following the 8th Congress of the Communist Party of Cuba.
 The party's national newspaper Granma wrote on April 21, 2021 that Machado will accompany the new generation in transit to assume their responsibilities.
 The position of Second Secretary has been abolished.